 Ever since its discovery, the enigmatic Sun Stone has become the de facto symbol of the Aztec civilization.
 You’ll find it depicted on mugs and t-shirts at gift shops all around the country, and it’s even featured on Mexico’s paper currency.
 There’s still much debate, though, over its original purpose.

 The Sun Stone was discovered in the area of the Zocalo, Mexico City’s central public square.
 The Zocalo is situated just next to the Municipal Cathedral (where it was first displayed after its unearthing), and right by both the Templo Mayor ruins and the National Palace.
-These are all placed built over the former island capital of Tenochtitlan.
+These are all places built over the former island capital of Tenochtitlan.

 The disk, though, was discovered all the way back in the year 1790.
 That’s nearly two centuries before the Coyolxauhqui disk was found in 1978!